emreboga/sudoku/README.md

 Compiles the jade templates to JavaScript and copies to the templates/compiled directory in the source tree.
 These compiled files are then bundled with the rest of the JavaScript files by browserify.
 #### Watch
 Watches for any changes in the source tree to re-run the build.
 This tasks is for convenience and faster development.
+#### How to build
+In order to build the source code under src folder, you need to:
+1- Clone the repo to your local machine.
+2- Go to root folder (where gruntfile.js and package.json are located)
+3- Run 'npm install' to install required libraries.
+You may need to run the command with 'sudo' if you see any access or write errors.
+4- Run 'grunt' to build and start to 'watch'.
+This will listen to any changes made in the src folder and trigger a re-build.
-#### Deployment
+#### How to deploy
 To deploy the built resources, an NPM script is added to run a 'git subtree' commmand.
 This command rebases the gh-pages branch (where the live site is served from) from the specified deployment folder.
+To run this command you can type 'npm run deploy' while in the root folder in master branch.
 ### Architecture
 An Model-View approach is adopted when building the game.
 #### Model